okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 You should see the comments for that post.

 We're missing a couple of things.
-Of course we don't the user to have to manually enter a URL.
+Of course we don't want the user to have to manually enter a URL.
 We should link to it from the post page.
 Add a link to the posts comments from the *views/posts/show.ejs* file.
 It should look something like:

 	<a href="/posts/<%= post.id %>/comments">Comments</a>